meitar/mailchimp-user-sync/readme.txt

 = MailChimp Sync, at a glance.. =

-MailChimp Sync will watch for changes in your WordPress user base and automatically sync those changes with the selected MailChimp list.
+MailChimp Sync will watch for changes in your WordPress user base and automatically synchronize any changes with a selected MailChimp list.

 - New users are automatically subscribed to your MailChimp list.
 - When user data changes, the MailChimp subscriber will be updated as well. **Even when their email address is changed.**
 - Deleted users will be unsubscribed from the selected MailChimp list as well.
+- You can choose to only synchronize a specific user role, eg "customers"
-- Manually have MailChimp Sync synchronise all existing users.
+- Manually have MailChimp Sync synchronize all existing users.
 - Choose whether you want to use double opt-in and send a welcome email to new subscribers.
+- WP CLI commands to synchronize a large amount of WordPress users at once.

 After activation, the plugin will listen to all changes in your WordPress users and make sure everything stays in sync with the selected MailChimp list.